Use These Tips & Templates for a Relocation Assignment Offer Letter

-An employee transfer letter or relocation offer letter is a document that is given to an employee who is being transferred to another department, branch, or location under the same employer.
+An employee transfer letter or relocation offer letter is a document given to an employee being transferred to another department, branch, or location under the same employer.
 These letters not only provide transferees common professional courtesy on the company’s behalf, but it also gives the relocating employee an overview of what they can expect and their benefits for the process.
-These ground rules should give the moving employee an understanding of all costs and services that they are entitled to during their move.
+These ground rules should provide the moving employee an understanding of all costs and services they are entitled to during their move.

-Larger companies or companies that often relocate employees, more than likely have relocation policies in place.
-These are typically lengthy 10 to 30-page documents that cover every aspect of relocation protocol.
-For companies that might have such policies, they will rely on customized employee relocation offer letters and emails for each employee who is willing to do so.
+Larger companies or companies that often relocate employees more than likely have relocation policies in place.
+These are typically lengthy 10 to 30-page documents covering every relocation protocol aspect.
+Companies that might have such policies will rely on customized employee relocation offer letters and emails for each employee willing to do so.

-Here is a look at some of the top tips for constructing employee relocation offer letters, along with an example of a basic offer letter format.
+Here is a look at some top tips for constructing employee relocation offer letters, along with an example of a basic offer letter format.

 Tip 1: Identify the Reason for Relocation Offer

-While it will most likely be understood by the employee, you’ll want to cover in the offer letter why, how, and when the employee will be transferred.
-This will help with recordkeeping, but also provide the employee with in-depth insight as to why their position is needed in the new location.
+While the employee will most likely understand it, you’ll want to cover in the offer letter why, how, and when the employee will be transferred.
+This will help with recordkeeping and provide the employee with in-depth insight into why their position is needed in the new location.

-Giving a specific explanation in writing to the relocating employee can help show the employee that you care.
-This will also take the stress off of your HR department because the employee will know all of the details about why they will be offered the relocation.
-As a result, this should help set the stage, allowing things to run smoothly right from the beginning.
+Giving a specific explanation to the relocating employee in writing can help show the employee that you care.
+This will also take the stress off of your HR department because the employees will know all of the details about why they will be offered the relocation.
+As a result, this should help set the stage, allowing things to run smoothly from the beginning.